ttafsir/eveng-arista-topology/README.md

 eve-ng node list --path /arista-level3-lab.unl
 ```

+> Note: To avoid repeatedly having to provide the lab path, you can export `EVE_NG_LAB_PATH=/arista-level3-lab.unl` or add it to your `.env` file and source it.

 Start your lab

 ```sh
 eve-ng lab start --path /arista-level3-lab.unl
 ```

-> Note: If you DON'T want to keep typing the lab path, you can export `EVE_NG_LAB_PATH=/arista-level3-lab.unl` or add it to your `.env` file and source it.